MarcLoupias/md-file-converter/README.md

 This package details how marked is extended and how the markdown files are processed.

-In others words, it implements what to do to the markdown files you want to process.
+In others words, it implements what to do with the markdown files you want to process.

 ## prerequisites